dikychocs/SpicyAD/README.md

 ---

+## TODO
+- Delegations attack
+- SCCM enumeration
+- More ADCS
+- Better share enumeration...

+## Disclaimer: This tool was created using my knowledge of Kerberos and Active Directory, together with assistance from Claude-Code.
+We may be wrong, so research, test, and modify as needed, it’s your responsibility :)

 ## Description

 SpicyAD is a C# Active Directory penetration testing tool designed for authorized security assessments.
 It combines multiple AD attack techniques into a single, easy-to-use tool with both interactive and command-line interfaces.